 - an incapable person whose protection mandate has been homologated;

-- a person whose incapacity has been established by a medical assessment, but who has yet to benefit from a protection measure;
+- a person whose incapacity has been established by a medical assessment, but who has yet to benefit from a repressentation measure;

 - the patrimony of a minor.

-The legal representative of the incapable person under private protective supervision or whose protection mandate has been homologated takes charge of the situations reported, but only when they themselves are not the subject of the report.
+The legal representative of the person under tutorship, under temporary representation or whose protection mandate has been homologated takes charge of the situations reported, but only when they themselves are not the subject of the report.
 The Curateur public may assist or provide information, as needed.